-You’re going to love this Indian breakfast stew, vegan kitchari, from the newest cookbook by Gena Hamshaw called Power Plates.
+You’re going to love this gluten-free Indian breakfast stew, vegan kitchari.
+It’s from the newest cookbook by Gena Hamshaw called Power Plates.

 I’ve been reading Gena’s blog, The Full Helping, for the vast majority of the 9 years I’ve been blogging.
 (You may also know it by its former name, Choosing Raw.)
 To this day, hers is a blog that I read faithfully whenever a new post comes up in my reader.